CrepeSinner/SmexyBot/README.md

-# Ruby Rose - The Discord bot
+# CrepeSinner's Ruby Rose - The Discord bot
 If you are looking for a command list, run the command ``r!help`` if you want a command syntax do ``r!help <command>``

 # Website